Moyanogdev/Moyanogdev/README.md

 ### Let's make something special!

-- 💻 Currently working at Etna Education, Epix Education and Paytaler
+- 💻 Currently working at Etna Education, Epix Education and Paytaler.
-- 🌱 I’m currently learning SQL and Python at Coderhouse
+- 🌱 I’m currently learning SQL and Python at Coderhouse.
 - 📫 How to reach me: gmoyanodvlpr@gmail.com

 ## 👨‍💻 About me in code: